kubeflow/community/releases/handbook.md

 * Delaying the release until some important issues are resolved
 * Denying component version upgrades

-### Release Team Member
+### Release Team Member (Working Group Liaison)
-Release Team Members ensure that there's enough bandwidth to perform release related tasks.
-They work closely with the Release Manager to address release issues.
+Release team members are assigned to one or more WG to act as a liaison between the release team and the WGs.
+The release team member will be the main contact point for the release team to figure out the progress of the WG as well as required component versions throughout the release.
+If a release team member is already part of a WG then they could also serve as the liasion.
+In addition, release team members work closely with the Release Manager to address release issues.

 **Prerequisites:** none

-**Time Commitments:** Their role will need to be synchronous, since they are expected to join the Release meetings.
+**Time Commitments:** Their role will need to be synchronous, since they are expected to join the Release meetings and other WG meetings.
 Their time commitment is expected to be spread out throughout the release.

 **Responsibilities:**

-* Keeping track of the provided component versions and updating the [versions table](https://github.com/kubeflow/manifests#kubeflow-components-versions)
+* Keep track of the provided component versions and updating the [versions table](https://github.com/kubeflow/manifests#kubeflow-components-versions)
-* Creating PRs to update manifests repo from WG provided git revisions
+* Create PRs to update manifests repo from WG provided git revisions
-* Attending the Release Team meetings
+* Attend the Release Team meetings
+* Attend the WG meetings
-* Providing feedback on enhancing the current Release Handbook
+* Provide feedback on enhancing the current Release Handbook
-* Keeping notes from the Release Team meetings, in a rotation manner between the members
+* Keep notes from the Release Team meetings, in a rotation manner between the members

 ### Product Manager
-They will be in charge of driving non-code deliverables, like the post-release blog post and social media announcements.
+They will be in charge of driving non-code deliverables, like the release blog post, release video, user surveys, and social media announcements.

 **Prerequisites:** Experience in writing blog posts.
 Contributions to an existing Open Source project is a huge plus.